minvws/nl-covid19-coronacheck-website/en/guidepost.md

 - Sometimes it works to restart the phone and then try again;
 - Finally, it may work to use DigiD on another device.

+**Please note:** Are you using iOS15, and did you receive the error message that ‘There was no activity on the screen for more than 15 minutes?’
+Set another browser as default (not Safari) and try again.'

 Still not working?
 Please contact the help desk on {{ site.data.links.phone-helpdesk[page.lang] }} or via [helpdesk@coronacheck.nl](mailto:helpdesk@coronacheck.nl).

 ### I don't have a social security number